Skip to main content

 • Toradol (ketorolac) can cause new or worsened hypertension (high blood pressure).

-• Certain patients require dosage adjustment, including patients who are 65 years or older, patients who weigh under 110 lbs, and patients with elevated serum creatinine.
+• Certain patients require dosage adjustment, including those 65 years of age or older, those weighing under 110 lbs, and those with elevated serum creatinine.

 • Toradol (ketorolac) may cause an anaphylactic reaction, which could be fatal.
-Patients with Samter’s triad should not take ketorolac.
+Patients with Samter’s triad of asthma, nasal polyps, and aspirin sensitivity should not take ketorolac.

 • Skin reactions can occur, including exfoliative dermatitis, Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
 Patients should stop taking ketorolac at any sign of a skin reaction and seek emergency medical attention.